A year and a half ago I wrote an article called “Why I’m Not a Non-Diet Dietitian.”

 The research is clear that when people cut down on their food volume in an attempt to lose weight, they are less likely to succeed long-term in comparison to people who increase their volume for the same number of calories.

 It makes sense to focus on eating a large amount of fruits and vegetables.
 It makes sense to eat high fibre foods in general vs low fibre foods since that will also be more satiating.
 It makes sense to drink larger volumes of water or non-caloric drinks.

 Focusing on these concepts can increase the likelihood of success.

-3) Diet breaks – I touched on this earlier, but diet breaks can make the process easier.
+I touched on this earlier, but diet breaks can make the process easier.
 In the past, people had the opinion that cheat meals or refeed days could help keep their metabolic rate high.
-Short-term studies showed positive outcomes, but the research doesn’t support that this does actually impact metabolic rate over the course of the week/month.
+Short-term studies showed positive outcomes, but the research doesn’t support the idea that an individual meal/day like this actually impacts metabolic rate over the course of the week/month.

 It also helps from a mental perspective.
 If you have “dieted” for 10 days and have 3-4 days before a diet break, it might make it easier to stick to the plan vs if you are 10 days in and have 20+ weeks to go.
 Plus, it gets people used to eating at maintenance (and experiencing the benefits associated with this) rather than constantly striving to be in a calorie deficit.

-Depression can seriously effect somebody’s diet.
-Potentially, improving that variable could help open up the door for greater success with weight-loss down the line.
+Depression can seriously affect somebody’s diet.
+Potentially, improving that variable could help open up the door for greater success with weight loss down the line.
 That being said, there are a lot of non-dietary factors in depression and only so much we can as a dietitian.

 What if I’m Wrong?

 I’m not sure if I will ever write another blog on this topic though.
-Partly because blogging sucks and is time consuming, but partly because I’m now mostly seeing athletes and have different interests in what I want to achieve as a dietitian.
+Partly because blogging is time-consuming (and gets less reach than my Instagram), but partly because I’m now mostly seeing athletes and have different interests in what I want to achieve as a dietitian.